 Having long term clients can actually mean you are working for those clients on a more regular basis and not being able to move to new technologies if those clients are not interested in those technologies.

-A higher learning curve and being able to switch technologies is the sole reason I prefer part-time freelancing.
+A higher learning curve and being able to switch technologies is the sole reason I prefer part-time freelancing over full-time.

 Readers who read this article also read …